PaoloC997/projects/README.md

  "Metamorfosi.py" uses libraries such as PyGame and PyFirmata to establish communication between an Arduino Mega and a Raspberry Pi.
  Useful for controlling LEDs and playing back audio files.

-'Spectrogram.html' is a simple spectrogram which reads an audio file and displays a canvas on the browser.
+'Spectrogram.html' is a simple JavaScript-based spectrogram which reads any audio file and displays a canvas on the browser.